henkjannl/RoomThermostat/README.md

 <p align="center">
   <img src="02 User interface\Telegram main menu.png" alt="telegram main menu" width="800"/>
 </p>

+The temperature in the room or settings of the thermostat can change over time.
+The display in Telegram is not automatically updated.
+The ```Status``` button cn be used to update the status.

 The settings menu has the following options: